-

 Treatment

 If you are found to have hepatitis C you will be referred to a liver specialist.
-There are increasingly effective treatments available, and in many people the virus can be cleared, i.e. the infection cured.
-It is important to detect the virus before it does any damage to the liver.
+Very effective treatments are available, and in most people the virus can be cleared.
+This means the infection is cured.